wpilibsuite/frc-characterization/README.md

   the robot's network
 * Once finished, install matplotlib, scipy, and statsmodels

-On Windows the command to install matplotlib and statsmodels is as follows:
+On Windows the command to install matplotlib, scipy, and statsmodels is as follows:

     py -3 -m pip install matplotlib scipy statsmodels